entropyxyz/api_key_tdx/SPEC.md

 ### State change propagation

 State change synchronization is a big topic and there are many solutions out there, varying greatly in complexity and safety/resilience guarantees offered.
 What we suggest here is a sketch of "the simplest thing that can work".
-See issue [#INSERT_ISSUE_NR_HERE] for details.
+See [#37](https://github.com/entropyxyz/api_key_tdx/issues/37) for details.

 - Use a "XOR proximity" metric to assign "neighbours" to AKS nodes; each AKS node tries to find `n` such neighbours, where `n` is a system parameter choosen to work well with the actual/expected number of AKS nodes.
 - The lookup key is the hash of the `secret` + `pubkey` + `baseURL` (and possibly the `ACL` as well, TBD)